 Fees and Rates

-SoFi is relatively unique in that their loans involve no borrower-paid private mortgage insurance.
-On top of that, there are no origination fees or application fees, regardless of your down payment amount — as long as you meet the minimum 10% threshold.
+SoFi is relatively unique in that its loans don’t require private mortgage insurance (PMI).
+On top of that, there are no origination fees or application fees as long as you meet the minimum 10% threshold.

 SoFi’s Mortgage Process

 To start the mortgage process with SoFi, you must obtain prequalification.
 After setting up your account and providing some personal information, you’ll receive a customized interest rate in roughly two minutes.
 The prequalification procedure will not have any impact on your credit score.